kaiorosa1/100-days-of-code/log-r4.md

 ### Day 21: December 13, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
-Started the Advanced Javascript Section.
+Continued the Advanced Javascript Section.
 (Currying, Compose and Closure)

 **Thoughts**: First day of vacation (sort of).